jdoghacker69/caj/README.md

 3. Hardware Timer Interface: Supports periodic and one-shot callbacks using configurable timer events.
 4. Integration Task: Parses serial commands to control LEDs, echo messages, and manage timers in real time.

-The following flowcharts for each part depict the flow...
+The following flowchart diagrams give an overview of the integration exercise that uses all modules as submodules:

 [insert flowcharts here once made in draw.io]